 Juicy, flavour Beer Can Chicken for Father’s Day.
-Easy to put on the grill and let the beer can do it’s magic.
+This Beer Can Chicken recipe is easy to put on the grill and let the beer can do its magic resulting in a flavourful dish.

-This week has been nothing short of crazy.
-Fun photo taking with a client, lots of year-end preschool events, and Father’s Day.
-Since I pretty much figured out Mother’s Day for myself I have left Father’s Day events hanging and letting my husband advise me on what he’s like to do this year.
-When the opportunity came up to giveaway tickets to the WhiteCaps FC Father’s Day match, I was all over creating a recipe I knew my husband would adore having on Father’s Day.
+I was all over creating a recipe I knew my husband would adore having on Father’s Day.
 This is quite possibly his favourite way to grill chicken and the chicken is crazy juicy and flavourful.
 I’ve yet to have another method turn the same fantastic results as beer can chicken.
-Check out my IG post on how to win tickets to this weekend’s Father’s Day Soccer Match or click on the link above to buy tickets for this weekend’s soccer game.

 I’ve been working on the rub for this recipe for about a year now.
 The levels of brown sugar, including a pinch of cayenne pepper, sweet vs hot smoked paprika, all played roles in the final rub I went with here.
 The sweet sticky flavours of brown sugar paired with just enough tang from the celery seed and spiciness from the cayenne is pretty much what Dad wants to taste on his plate.
 An ice-cold beer to wash it all down and dinner is made for Dad.